+It’s not a race and you ride at your own pace except for a couple of short sections, where group riding is required for safety.
 The route will take riders on station roads, minor roads, mountain trails and national park tracks, with a short amount of highway at the start and the end of the Tour.
 Riders can also expect steep, hilly, rocky, sandy, flat and undulating sections – something for every level of riding skill.
-Each day is broken into various sections, depending on the terrain we are passing through, with the opportunity for breaks and stops.
-Only in a few sections is the riding so steep that riders will need to walk their bike.
+Only in a few sections is the riding so steep or sandy that riders will need to walk their bike.
 The riding is possible for all people with a good level of fitness and having done some bike riding as preparation.
-It’s not a race and you ride at your own pace except for a couple of short sections where group riding is required for safety.
+Riders without reasonable mountain bike skills will be slower and do more walking, for instance over sand, through wash outs and hill climbs - but on the bright side, your skills will improve over the tour!

 Because we are cycling in the tropics and days are long, it is a requirement that each rider needs to carry at least two litres of water.
 A CamelBak or equivalent is recommended.